openai/go-vncdriver/README.md

 will fall back to installing without it.)

-To figure out what happened, the easiest approach is to clone this window and run `./build.sh`, which should print out the error upon installing with OpenGL:
+To figure out what happened, the easiest approach is to clone this repo and run `./build.sh`, which should print out the error upon installing with OpenGL:

 ```